 Portuguese-American Digital Newspapers: Includes some of the earliest known Portuguese-language newspapers in the United States, such as O Progresso Californiense, first published in July of 1885, may be accessed through the Internet for free and without a password.
 Each issue of the newspapers in the collection may be browsed in its entirety or searched by keyword.
 The site also offers the possibility of searching across all issues of the same paper or across all newspapers in the collection

-Works about the Americas published throughout the world from 1500 to the early 1900's.
-Included are books, pamphlets, serials and other documents that provide original accounts of exploration, trade, colonialism, slavery and abolition, the western movement, Native Americans, military actions and much more.
-Over 6 million pages from 29,000 works.
-Learn more about this database.
+International books, pamphlets, serials and other documents published from 1500 to the early 1900's, providing original accounts of exploration, trade, colonialism, slavery and abolition, the western movement, Native Americans, military actions and more.

 Primary source collections of the long nineteenth century, sourced through partnerships with major world libraries.
 Monographs, newspapers, pamphlets, manuscripts, ephemera, maps, statistics, and more.